joelmcdwebworks/gf-popup-confirmations/README.md

 4. Optional: Use CSS to style the popup and buttons.

+## Adding URL Parameters

+You may find yourself wanting to pass URL parameters along with the confirmation.
+Because we're not using the standard Gravity Forms redirect settings, a way to add URL parameters via the form's CSS has been added.
+For example, to add the URL parameter "success=1", add the following CSS class to the form's settings, "urlparam-success-1".

 ## Updates

 Plugin updates will be automatically available as stable releases are published on Github.